first-rust-competition/ctre-rs/README.md

 ¯\\\_(ツ)\_/¯

 ## License
+Due to licensing restrictions, with the default features enabled, the `ctre` crate falls under a crayon license: all restrictions of the [Phoenix Software License Agreement][] and GPLv3.

+Otherwise (without the default features enabled):
-CTRE-derived parts are under the [Phoenix Software License Agreement](LICENSE).
+- CTRE-derived parts are under the [Phoenix Software License Agreement][].
-Rust-specific parts are under the [MIT license](LICENSE-MIT).
+- Rust-specific parts are under the [MIT license](LICENSE-MIT).

+[Phoenix Software License Agreement]: LICENSE